Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 A microinverter is just what is sounds like: an inverter, but micro.
 It’s a smaller piece of technology, an inverter, that is mounted on the underside of each solar panel.
 Every solar panel has its own microinverter.
 This is different from a string inverter system where the inverter is usually mounted on the side of the house where it converts DC power to AC power.

 The design of microinverter systems optimise energy production by enabling each panel to operate independently.
 It’s a decentralised system; if one microinverter/panel combination fails, the other panel/microinverters continue harvesting sunshine and converting it to AC power – something that a string inverter system cannot do.
-For more information on how a microinverter compares to string inverters, please read the following article: Microinverters vs. String Inverters: An Honest Comparison.
-It’s a good one.

 What Does a Microinverter System at Penrith Solar Centre Cost?

 These prices are approximations.
 We’re not trying to be cute about our pricing, we are not being elusive.
 When it comes to pricing solar systems, there are varied prices because every installation is unique, and every customer’s needs are unique.
-We’ll get into explaining why the price is an approximation in a bit, but for now, this is the ballpark of what you can expect to pay for your microinverter solar system at Penrith Solar Centre:

 Larger systems are more cost-effective for you because our installation fee is included in the price.
-It’s usually around $2,500 per day.
-A large or complicated installation will require more days.
+It’s priced this way because we’re an in-house installer who charges a flat day rate.
+However, a large or complicated installation usually requires more days.
+This will increase the installation price because of the additional day(s).

-The pricing approximation above also includes the STC (Small-scale Technology Certificate) rebate.
-If you’re interested in learning a bit more about what an STC is, you might want to check out this article titled, How Does the Solar Rebate Work?
+The pricing approximation will also include the STC (Small-scale Technology Certificate) rebate.
+If you’re interested in learning a bit more about the solar rebate and what an STC is, you might want to check out this article titled, How Does the Solar Rebate Work?

 Solar sales companies that hire subcontractors for installations generally charge by the panel.
-And while you might save some money going with them for a smaller solar system (and you will because their installation costs at that level are so much lower than ours), you will save money on larger solar systems by hiring us.
-If you want more information on the differences between in-house installers and subcontractors, you can read this article about that very topic titled, In-house Installers vs. Subcontractors: Which is Better?
+And while you might save some money going with them for a smaller solar system (and you will because their installation costs at that level are much lower than ours), you will save money on larger solar systems by hiring us.

 What Factors Determine the Cost of a Microinverter System?